eriiire/data-science-projects/GUI-Powered Classification Pipeline/Skills Demonstrated.md

-# Technical Skills Demonstrated in the Business Analytics Model Builder Project
+# Technical Skills Demonstrated in GUI-Powered Classification Pipeline Project

-This document outlines the technical skills and concepts demonstrated by the Python script in the Business Analytics Model Builder project.
+This document outlines the technical skills and concepts demonstrated by the Python script in the GUI-Powered Classification Pipeline project.

 ---